Lucy Northeast

 Operation Saline (2022) Bristol Crown Court

-Defence of a woman accused of murdering her partner.
-There was evidence that the defendant’s partner habitually strangled her to the point of loss of consciousness.
+Bristol Crown Court – Defence of a woman accused of murdering her partner.
 A professor in public protection was permitted to give expert evidence on the subject of controlling and coercive behaviour – a landmark development in how evidence of domestic abuse can be adduced in a criminal trial.
-Acquitted of murder and convicted of manslaughter on the basis of loss of control.

 R v J&D (2020) Exeter Crown Court

-Child cruelty on a 17 month old toddler with up to 20 areas of injuries.
+Prosecution of a man and woman for child cruelty of a 17 month old toddler with up to 20 areas of injuries.
 The trial involved complicated expert evidence from four forensic odontologists to identify bite marks, as well as consultant paediatricians and pathologists.

 Operation Apex (2019) Birmingham Crown Court